engineer template

 years: 8

-context: 3 companies, 2 scale-ups, built auth and billing systems
+context: 3 companies, 2 scale-ups, built auth and billing systems from scratch

 ```